-The La Casa Futura social workers will visit current refugee camps to interview and evaluate interested candidates, matching qualifications to the program.
-This would then comprise the pool of youths of both male and female from which the final selection is made for acceptance into the two-year program.
+The La Casa Futura social workers will visit refugee camps to interview and evaluate candidates, matching qualifications to the program.
+Those chosen would comprise the pool of young Egyptians from which the final selection is made for acceptance into each session of the program.
 At this point, the accepted individuals will either choose or decline entry into a three-week trial period of the program.

 Our aim is to achieve an equal number of males and females.
-During this period, in order to avoid future, problems behavior will be observed and matched for consistency with answers on evaluation surveys to assess permanent admission to the program.
+The trial period will be used to avoid future problems.
+Behavior will be observed and matched for consistency with answers on the evaluation surveys to assess permanent admission to the program.

 Upon actions leading to expelling a student, the refugee camp of origin must re-admit the student.
 (An affidavit expressing the relationship between the program and the continued responsibility of the original refugee camp pertaining to each attendee must be kept on file with La Casa Futura).

 For refugees included in La Casa Futura, health care will be guaranteed as with Italian citizens.
 The program will administer periodic physical examinations from visiting health care professionals and heed any recommendations made for needed specialists including mental health care agencies.
 Much concern will be made for appropriate course level placement within laboratories of study and verification of educational objectives.
 Consideration will be given to regular sports activities and socialization with fellow students on campus as well as allowing for outside visitors, in particular, family members.

 See biography of Dr.Ashraf Ramelah at the following link. http://www.voiceofthecopts.org/index.php/ashraf-ramelah/biography